bcheidemann/flutter_device_geometry/README.md

 ## Additional information

+### Limitations

+The corners of most iOS devices cannot be moddled as a simple arc.
+Therefore, there is no single corner radius which precisely describes the shape of the corner.
+The corner radius returned by `device_geometry` is generally the one returned by `UIScreen._displayCornerRadius`, which offers a good approximation of the true corner shape.
+Ideally, we would also provide the precise shape of the corner, but a suitable source for this information has not yet been identified.

 ### Design Choices

 On iOS, we use a map to look up a hardcoded display geometry using the utsname